turingschool-examples/task_manager_rails/README.md

 ### Finding Specific Tasks

 Let's look back at our show action in our tasks controller and see if we can set up our instance variable `@task`.
 Remember  when we talked about how we are inheriting some functionality from ActiveRecord that helps us interact with our database?
-Well, now's a great place to take advantage of the ActiveRecord method `find`, which will retreive a record from our database based on that record's id.
+Well, now's a great place to take advantage of the ActiveRecord method `find`, which will retrieve a record from our database based on that record's id.
 In this case, we can use find like this:

 ```ruby
 # app/controllers/tasks_controller.rb